Tips to Make the Most of the Festival

 - Avoid the traffic congestion and ride your bike.
 Free valet bicycle parking will be offered near the corner of Castro and Church Streets thanks to Friends of Stevens Creek Trail.

 - Consider using public transportation.
-Ride VTA Light Rail (exit at the Mountain View Transit Center) or VTA Bus Lines 22, 32, 35, and 522 to the Festival.
+Valley Transportation Authority (VTA) will be running its regular weekend schedule with Bus and Light Rail service to Downtown Mountain View (plus extra light rail service on September 10 with the 49ers game at Levis stadium).
+Ride VTA Light Rail (exit at the Mountain View Transit Center) or VTA Bus Lines 22, 32, 35, 81 and 522 to the Festival.
 Please note Bus Line 32 does not operate on Sundays.
 For your free trip plan, call (408) 321-2300, or visit www.vta.org.
-For Caltrain information, call 800-660-4287 or check out www.caltrain.com.
-Caltrain, VTA Light Rail and bus service will drop you off one short block from the festival.
+For Caltrain information, call 800-660-4287 or visit www.caltrain.com.
+Caltrain and bus service drops riders off at the Mountain View transit center, just steps from the primary festival entrance at Evelyn Avenue and Castro Street.

 - Some free vehicle parking is available on streets and parking plazas surrounding the downtown area.
-Paid vehicle parking ($5 to benefit the CHAC) will be available both days (except where noted) from 9:30 a.m. to 6:30 p.m. at:
+Paid vehicle parking ($5 per vehicle) will be available both days (except where noted) from 9:30 a.m. to 6:30 p.m. at:

 - 400 Castro Street (parking lot entrance on Bryant Street)